leinonen/go-lisp/docs/print_functions.md

 ## Overview

-The Lisp interpreter includes built-in `print!` and `println!` functions that enable programs to produce output.
+Go Lisp includes built-in `print!` and `println!` functions that enable programs to produce output.
 These functions are essential for creating interactive programs, debugging, displaying results, and creating user-friendly applications.
 The exclamation mark indicates that these functions perform side effects (output to stdout).

 ```lisp
 ;; Clear and modern function syntax